cstjean/ScikitLearn.jl/docs/models.md

 Julia models
 ------

-Julia models are hosted in other packages, but they all implement the same [api](api.md).
+Julia models are hosted in other packages, and need to be installed separately with `Pkg.add` or `Pkg.checkout`.
+They all implement the [common api](api.md).

 ### Gaussian Mixtures